Coronavirus (COVID-19) information for international students

 For international students specifically

-- At this time, international students who held a valid study permit granted before or on March 18, 2020, will be able to travel to Canada, provided they can demonstrate to Border Service officers their travel is non-discretionary (see below).
+- At this time, international students who held a valid study permit granted before or on March 18, 2020, may be able to travel to Canada, provided they can demonstrate to Border Service officers their travel is non-discretionary (see below).

 Immigration status and related travel